Turro75/MyMinUI/skeleton/BASE/README.txt

 The devices will share bios, roms and saves folders.
 Some saved state files may work across devices (i.e. doom), but not all so don't expect support on that in case.
 If I'll move to a single setup file device independent I'll keep them separated per device.

-The pico8 native binary files must be copied under the Tools/<devicename>/splore folder for each device.
+The pico8 native binary files must be copied in Bios/P8 folder.

 ----------------------------------------
 Updating